First, here are a few questions to whet your appetite:

 Both of those sentences are grammatically correct.
-There may be slight difference in implication, but that’s definitely a level of subtlety with which the GMAT is not concerned in the least.
-Do notice, though, technically in #5a, the two separate prepositional phrase are in parallel, and in #5b, there’s just one prepositional phrase and the two objects are in parallel within that single prepositional phrase.
-Another way to say that is: in #5a, the parallelism begins before the prepositions and includes them, whereas in #5b, the parallelism begins after the preposition and is included within the preposition phrase.
+They may imply slightly different things, but that’s a level of subtlety with which the GMAT is not concerned in the least.
+Notice, though, that technically in #5a, the two separate prepositional phrases are in parallel, and in #5b, there’s just one prepositional phrase and the two objects are in parallel within that single prepositional phrase.
+Another way to say that is: in #5a, the parallelism begins before the prepositions and includes them, whereas in #5b, the parallelism begins after the preposition and is included within the prepositional phrase.
 Technically, the two structures are quite different, but the only difference is the presence or absence of the second preposition, and both are 100% correct.

 Correlative conjunctions & parallelism